-Check out Daejiin characters below, or scroll down for species lore and biology!
 Warning for nudity and cartoony gore ahead!

 Three sit among the black, idling creation.
 Elusive, evolution provides adaptation, untethered from mortal ideology of perfection.

-Knowledge watches.
-It cannot forget.
+Knowledge only watches.
+It knows what you have done, and it cannot forget.

 Traits Daejiin Almost Always Have: